How to stay healthy tips for Public Hire Taxi insurance drivers

 Driving a taxi is a relatively sedentary occupation.
 Long periods spent sitting will almost inevitably lead to weight being gained.
 That is unless a big effort is made to keep calorie intake down.

 When training for his Ironman Tommy stuck strictly to a calorie in take of 2000/day during the week.
 He didn’t even allow himself more if he’d exercised.
-At the weekends he would go on long runs and cycles.
+At the weekends he would go on long runs and do home resistance cycles.
 So on Saturday and Sunday he would eat more to provide the necessary energy to train.

 Tommy believes thinking about food in advance and preparing meals is key for our public hire taxi insurance clients.